 Propagate Cause For Login Exception: Propagates exceptions thrown by Oracle Internet Directory, like password expired exceptions, to Oracle WebLogic Server so they show in the console and the logs.

-Select this attribute for Oracle IRM, in the General area of the tab.
+For Oracle IRM, select this attribute in the General area of the tab.